warezgibzzz/dApp/README.md

 Some pre-requisites are required in order to utilize the Makefile.

-NodeJS 8.11.2 LTS is reccomended for compatibility.
+NodeJS 8.11.2 LTS is recommended for compatibility.

 ```
 $ git clone https://github.com/MARKETProtocol/dApp.git  # clone this repository